Classes

 friction: float

-In most cases, it is best to keep this value between 0 (not slippery) and 1 (really slippery).
+It is best to keep this value between 0 (slippery) and 1 (rough).

 Check if the object collides with the another object.